Travel Blogger in Romania | Episode #3: Kirstie Jeffries – Venga, Vale, Vamos

-I currently live and work abroad in Sydney.
-Prior to this, I lived and taught in Spain and before that studied in Spain.
+I currently live and work in Sydney.
+Prior to this, I lived and studied in Spain.

 3. How many countries have you been to?

 45 so far!
-I hope to see much more!
+I hope to see many more!

 Urban or rural? – I’d prefer to travel between the two, but urban.